 Barriers to Operational Activity

-The lack of a framework law means an absence of clear reporting requirements – leaving NGOs vulnerable to multiple and ad-hoc requests for information from various government entities and/or to charges of a lack of transparency by the public.
-In addition, in 2013, the Minister of Interior and Population threatened NGOs that if they do not present financial statements on an annual basis, the Government will cancel their bylaws and thus make them not allowed to operate.
-The state through the Unit for Registering and Monitoring Civil Associations (URSAC) continues to impose financial penalties for failure to file and document activities and has proceeded to cancel the legal personality of several NGOs.
-URSAC was made effective by Regulation 65-2013, which was published in the Official Gazette No. 33141 of June 4, 2013.
+Honduran law fails to set forth clear reporting requirements – leaving CSOs vulnerable to multiple and ad-hoc requests for information from various government entities and/or to charges of a lack of transparency by the public.
+In addition, in 2013, the Minister of Interior and Population threatened CSOs with cancellation for the failure to present financial statements on an annual basis.
+Through the Unit for Registering and Monitoring Civil Associations (URSAC), which was established in 2002 under Executive Decree No. PCM-024-2004, the government imposes financial penalties for the failure to file and document activities and has proceeded to cancel the legal personality of several CSOs.

 Barriers to Speech / Advocacy